Yogurt is the Secret Superfood Have Been Missing Out On

 1. Selection of Milk: The process starts with selecting the type of milk—this can be whole, skim, or low-fat milk from cows, goats, sheep, or even plant-based alternatives for those who prefer dairy-free options.

 2. Heat Treatment: The milk is then pasteurized to kill any harmful bacteria.
-This involves heating the milk to a specific temperature (usually around 185°F or 85°C) for a certain period and then cooling it down rapidly.
+This involves heating the milk to a specific temperature (usually around 185°F or 85°C) for a certain period and then cooling it rapidly.
 This step ensures the milk is a safe and clean environment for the beneficial bacteria that will be added later.

 3. Cooling: After pasteurization, the milk is cooled to a temperature that supports bacterial growth, typically around 110°F to 115°F (43°C to 46°C).